svecosystem/svelte-interactions/README.md

 ## Move Interaction

-The `move` interaction provides an API for consistent move behavior across all browsers and devices, ignoring emulated mouse events on touch devices.
+Handles `move` interactions across mouse, touch, and keyboard, including dragging with the mouse or touch, and using the arrow keys.
+Normalizes behavior across browsers and platforms, and ignores emulated mouse events on touch devices.

 #### Basic Usage